 I received a BSc in Biochemistry from the University of Cambridge and a PhD in Microbiology at the University of Warwick.
 In 1998 I started to apply my experience to the field of Oral Microbiology as a Post-Doctoral researcher in Prof. Howard Jenkinson's group at the Bristol Dental School.
 I obtained a National Institutes of Health Post-Doctoral Fellowship in 2004 to work in Dr Paul Kolenbrander's lab at the National Institute for Dental and Craniofacial Research in Bethseda, MD, USA.
-I joined Newcastle Dental School as Lecturer in Oral Microbiology in 2007.
+I joined Newcastle Dental School as Lecturer in Oral Microbiology in 2007 and was promoted to Senior Lecturer in 2014.

-I am Stage 1 Director and Senior Tutor for the BDS Programme.
+I am Director and Senior Tutor for Stage 2 of the BDS Programme.
 I also co-ordinate intercalation within the School of Dental Sciences.
-Member of Board of Studies and Dental Executive.
-I participate in administration committees for BDS (Stages 1 and 2) and MRes.
+I participate in a number of administration committees for BDS (Stages 1 and 2) and MRes.
+I am also a member of the Faculty of Medical Sciences Research Strategy Committee.

 1994 BSc in Biochemistry (Cambridge)